Faculty and Disability Support Services: A Collaborative Approach

 - The student meets with Disability Support Services staff to discuss policies and procedures for instituting accommodations.

 - Students complete an online application for services and submit appropriate documentation of the disability.

-- DSS staff will determine accommodations to be provided through consultation with the student.
+- DSS staff will determine if accommodations are to be provided through consultation with the student.

-- The student electronically requests and authorizes Faculty Notification Letter be sent to designated professors describing the authorized classroom accommodations.
+- The student electronically requests and authorizes the Faculty Notification Letter, which is sent to designated professors describing the authorized classroom accommodations.

 - Students must request notice be sent to each faculty member.
 Chosen faculty will then receive the Faculty Notification Letter via email.
 This email should be kept confidential and should only be discussed privately with DSS staff or the student

 - Require a change in the functional outcome of a course.

 - Require an alteration to the technical standards of a program, particularly when that program has requirements that lead to certification or licensing.

 - Create a financial or administrative hardship on the institution.